danielwelch/hassio-zigbee2mqtt/zigbee2mqtt/DOCS.md

 # Home Assistant Add-on: Zigbee2mqtt

 # Pairing

-The suggested way to pair your devices is to enable zigbee2mqtt's `permit_join` option from within Home Assistant using MQTT rather than through the add-on's user interface.
+Leave `"permit_join": false` in your options and use the frontend configured with `ingress` to enable this.
+To enable `ingress`: **Supervisor → Dashboard → Zigbee2mqtt Edge → Show in sidebar**

-You can use [Zigbee2MqttAssistant](https://github.com/yllibed/Zigbee2MqttAssistant) if you don't want to use MQTT directly.
+Note: You can use MQTT to enable this option if you don't want to use the frontend

 # Configuration
 The configuration closely mirrors that of `zigbee2mqtt` itself, with a couple of key differences: